Disaster of Sweden: Consequences

 The defeat, considered humiliating, brought immediate consequences and others that decisively influenced the subsequent development of Argentinian football.

 The early elimination of the Argentinian team was echoed in the main graphic media of the time.
 Criticism began to fall on the president of the AFA, Raúl Colombo, and the coaching staff, while the team was received at the Ezeiza Airport with insults and throwing coins.

 Guillermo Stábile resigned from the coach position after this episode, a position he had held since 1939 and in which he had achieved 6 South American Championship titles.

 Ángel Labruna, forward of that team, later declared to the press:

 We went blindfolded, blind.
 We were not physically or tactically prepared to face 3 games in one week.

 Amadeo Carrizo, the Argentinian goalkeeper, resigned from his country's national team, to which he returned, however, in 1964 for the Nations Cup.
 He would later reveal the following:

 When we arrived in the country, after the elimination, the plane had to land on a farm in Monte Grande so they wouldn't kill us.
 Some Argentinian journalists who were in Sweden had asked people to go look for us at the air station with sticks and stones.
 There was a lot of anger, they wanted to kill us, they said we were traitors.
 Nobody was going to believe us that Argentina lacked organization and that none of us charged a single peso to play in that World Cup.

+Jose Sanfilippo, who did not play in that match, later stated:

+We didn't even know what color our opponents' jerseys were, let alone how they played.
+It was a total mess, with lots of fights between the players and the coach. (...)
+It was a world of difference.
+They'd send a 40- or 50-meter pass right to a teammate's chest—it was a whole different level of speed; we looked like turtles.
+We learned a ton at that World Cup, because all we knew was to dribble.